 This may come as a shock — but did you know that we spend a third of our lives in bed?
 So, treat your bed with the respect it deserves on September 11, National Make Your Bed Day.
 While you’re turning off your blaring, chirping or beeping alarm, consider that having an actual bed to sleep on is still relatively new, given the entirety of civilization.

-It wasn’t all that long ago that our ancestors slept on mounds of leaves and mulch (or if they were very well-off, big bags of feathers scrounged from the barnyard fowl).
-That should give you new appreciation for your 500-thread-count sheets and microfleece plush duvet cover.
-So treat your bed with the respect it deserves on September 11, which is National Make Your Bed Day.
+It wasn’t all that long ago that our ancestors slept on mounds of leaves and mulch (or if they were very well-off, big bags of feathers scrounged from the barnyard fowl.)
+That should give you new appreciation for your 500-thread-count sheets and microfleece plush, duvet cover.
+So, do the right thing.
+Make up your bed every morning and be grateful you’re not sleeping on the hard, cold ground.

 Why We Love National Make Your Bed Day

-A. Making the bed makes the bed more inviting
+Making the bed makes the bed more inviting

-B. Feel more accomplished, be more productive
+Feel more accomplished, be more productive

 It’s good for your health

-National Make Your Bed Day
+National Make Your Bed Day dates